-Product Description: Phosphoglucose isomerase (PGI) mediates the interconversion between glucose-6-phosphate (G6P) and
+Product Description: Phosphoglucose isomerase (PGI), or glucose-6-phosphate isomerase (GPI), mediates the interconversion between

 PGI Assay Solution: 5 ml, store at -80°C

 10x PGI Substrate: 0.5 ml, store at -80ºC